tatumdmortimer/core-genome-alignment/README.md

 Usage: FilterOrthoMCLGroups.py -g [input groups file] -n [number of genomes]

-###MakeCoreGenomeAlignment.ipy
+###coreGenomeAlignment.py

 This script makes a core genome alignment from proteins in a groups file in the format output by OrthoMCL.
 FilterOrthoMCLGroups.py should be used first.
-The script should be provided with fasta files of DNA sequences for proteins located in one directory.
+The script should be provided with fasta files of DNA or amino acid sequences for proteins located in one directory.

-Requirements: IPython, Biopython, MAFFT, trimAl
+Requirements: Biopython, MAFFT, trimAl(http://trimal.cgenomics.org/), translatorX (http://www.translatorx.co.uk/)

-Current Versions: IPython v 0.13.1, Biopython v 1.63, MAFFT v 7.130b, trimAl v 1.3
+Current Versions: Python 2.7.3, Biopython v 1.63, MAFFT v 7.130b, trimAl v 1.3

-Usage: MakeCoreGenomeAlignment.ipy [input groups file] [directory with DNA sequences]
+Usage: coreGenomeAlignment.py -t [# of threads] [input groups file] [directory with sequences]

 ###GeneMLTrees.ipy